himudigonda/quick-lift/README.md

 # quick-lift
-This is a python script to find the best way to assig a lift to a request
+This is a python script to find the best way to assign a lift to a request